Market design

 Contact: Andreas Cronenberg

-The balancing group and imbalance price settlement play a decisive role in the secure functioning of the electricity system and ensuring system security.
+The balancing group and balancing energy price system plays a crucial role in ensuring the secure functioning of the electricity system and guaranteeing system security.

-Participation in the electricity market takes place via balancing groups, whereby the balancing group managers are obliged to balance feed-ins and withdrawals in their balancing group within every quarter of an hour.
-Smaller shortfalls are unavoidable in practice, for example due to deviations from forecasts or unexpected events such as the failure of generation plants.
-As balance coordinators, the transmission system operators provide balancing energy for these shortfalls, which is billed at the The determination of the imbalance price settlement is of great importance for the smooth functioning of the electricity system.
+Participation in the electricity market takes place via so-called balancing groups, whereby the balancing group managers are obliged to balance feed-ins and withdrawals in their balancing group within each quarter of an hour.
+In practice, minor shortfalls due to, for example, deviations from forecasts or unexpected events such as the failure of generation plants are unavoidable.
+For these shortfalls, the transmission system operators, as control area managers and balancing coordinators, provide balancing energy, which is settled with the balance responsible parties at the so-called reBAP (uniform imbalance price).
+Determining the balancing energy price is of great importance for the smooth functioning of the electricity system.

-On the one hand, the imbalance price settlement must provide incentives for balancing group managers to avoid large, potentially system-destabilising balance deviations.
-On the other hand, the imbalance price settlement should not be unnecessarily high in order to avoid unduly penalising balance imbalances that are unavoidable but not critical from a system perspective, thereby making it more difficult for new players to enter the market, for example.
+On the one hand, the balancing energy price must create incentives for the balance responsible parties to avoid large, potentially system-destabilising imbalances.
+On the other hand, the balancing energy price should not be unnecessarily high, so as not to unduly penalise unavoidable, but from a system perspective uncritical, imbalances and thus, for example, to make it more difficult for new players to enter the market.

-After very high imbalances that jeopardised system security occurred on several days during 2019 due to false incentives in the existing imbalance price settlement, Consentec supported the German TSOs in two projects to further develop the imbalance price settlement in accordance with the EU guideline on Electricity Balancing.
+After very high imbalances that endangered system security occurred on several days in 2019 due to misplaced incentives in the balancing energy pricing system that had existed until then, Consentec supported the German TSOs in several projects to fundamentally revise and further develop the balancing energy pricing system in accordance with the EU Guideline on Electricity Balancing.

-Our support for the TSOs also included assistance in drafting a supporting document and supporting the consultation of market participants.
+Our support for the TSOs also included assistance in developing an accompanying document and support during the consultation with market participants.

-The supporting document on the introduction of the scarcity component is available here.
+The consultation document on the introduction of the scarcity component is available here.